AbeSheikh92/python_final_project/README.md

 Roughly following the instructions provided by this source: https://www.analyticsvidhya.com/blog/2019/05/scraping-classifying-youtube-video-data-python-selenium/, I managed to produce the ‘get_video_ids’ function in  the ‘transcripts/captions.py.’
 The first part of this function formats a YouTube url that includes the formatted version of the YouTube query that is one of the command-line arguments the user would enter on the command line.

 Throughout the course of this document, I will expand on the full command-line argument specifications the user will enter.
 We will build up to the full list of arguments one at a time.
-The first one just mentioned is the actual query that will be entered into the YouTube search bar:
+The first one just mentioned represents the actual query that will be entered into the YouTube search bar:

 Ex:
 ```bash